-- Its annual Policing Plan contains the Authority’s priorities for the year, the financial resources it expects to be available to deliver the plan and how it proposes to allocate those resources.
+- The annual Policing Plan contains the Authority’s priorities for the year, the financial resources it expects to be available to deliver the plan and how it proposes to allocate those resources

 - Finally, the Annual Reports are published after the end of each financial year and cover the policing of the railways in that year.

 BTP’s funding and budget

-As well as billing the rail industry for the costs of running the BTP, BTPA determines the budget of the police force and allocates resources to individual departments from it.
+As well as billing the rail industry for the costs of running BTP, the BTPA determines the budget of the police force and allocates resources to individual departments from it.
 The Authority maintains the accounts of British Transport Police and makes arrangements to have the accounts for each financial year audited.

 Police Service Agreements

-BTPA enters into agreements with train and freight operating companies in order to provide a policing service to their railway or railway property.
+The Authority enters into agreements with train and freight operating companies in order to provide a policing service to their railway or railway property.
 These agreements, referred to as Police Services Agreements (PSAs), also require the companies to make payments for the service.
 When, for instance, a new rail franchise is awarded by the Department for Transport, the winning company is usually required to enter into a new or existing PSA with the BTPA.

-The Authority is responsible for recruitment of senior officers and staff in BTP and for members of BTPA staff .
+The Authority is responsible for recruitment of senior officers and staff in BTP and for members of the BTPA staff .

-BTPA is required to make, and review from time to time, arrangements to speak to members of the rail community for their views on the policing of the railways.
+The Authority is required to make, and review from time to time, arrangements to speak to members of the rail community for their views on the policing of the railways.
 It is required to consult, amongst others, rail passengers, workers and the industry.

 Regulation of British Transport Police